-Be aware that accident reports completed by law enforcement personnel will not be submitted to the Department of Finance & Administration (DFA).
+Be aware that accident reports completed by law enforcement personnel will not be submitted to the Department of Finance and Administration (DFA).
 You might find some of the information on these reports quite handy in filling out your own forms, however.

 Proof of Financial Responsibility

 All drivers and vehicle owners involved in the accident must promptly provide proof of financial responsibility to the DFA.
-The simplest way to do this is to have your insurance company complete the SR-21 (proof of liability insurance) portion of your Motor Vehicle Accident Report form.
+The simplest way to do this is to have your insurance company complete the SR-21 (proof of liability insurance) portion of your Motor Vehicle Accident Report (Form SR-1).
 This section will require a signature and case number from your insurance agent.